abhijithneilabraham/MLcourse/day1.md

 For example,

-- The probability of Captain America Dying in Avengers 4.
+- The probability of winning the chicken dinner after several retries.(PUBG fans can relate!)
-- Price of houses in california.
+- Price of petrol in India.

 A classification model predicts discrete values.
 It can make predictions that answer questions like,

-- Is this an image of a cat or dog or Wade wilson.
+- Is this an image of a cat or dog or Priya prakash warrier.
-- Pedicting whether a movie belongs to DC or Marvel(based on the dark screen may be)
+- Predicting whether a movie belongs to DC or Marvel(based on the dark screen may be).

 ### Linear Regression